-- The completion of at least one unit less than the minimum acceptable high school units as prescribed by law, i.e. If the state requires 21 high school units to graduate, a student can be admitted into a community /junior colleges with 20 high school units; OR - A general education development (GED) certificate; OR - A high school diploma; OR - A MS Occupational Diploma; OR - An official transcript from an accredited college or university.
+- The completion of less than the minimum acceptable high school units as prescribed by law, i.e. If the state requires 21 high school units to graduate, a student can be admitted into a community /junior colleges with 20 high school units; OR - A general education development (GED) certificate; OR - A high school diploma; OR - A MS Occupational Diploma; OR - An official transcript from an accredited college or university.